ccims/ccims-backend/README.md

 Install dependencies:

 ```
-#in directory ./apiMockup AND in ./graphiql-with-explorer
+#RUN TWICE in directory ./apiMockup AND in ./graphiql-with-explorer
 npm install
 ```

 Start two servers:

 ```
-#in both directory ./apiMockup AND in ./graphiql-with-explorer
+#RUN TWICE in directory ./apiMockup AND in ./graphiql-with-explorer
 npm start
 ```